Learnable latent embeddings for joint behavioral and neural analysis: Methods

-\justify To measure the consistency of the embeddings, we used the $R^2$ score of the linear regression between the embeddings from different subjects (or sessions).
-We selected the coefficient of determination ($R^2$) as a metric as (most) of the downstream analysis used linear methods, which means that the linear consistency would be preserved.
-Secondly, pi-VAE, which we benchmarked and improved (Fig.~\ref{fig:CEBRAvsAllSUPPLpiVAE}), demonstrated a theoretical guarantee that it can reconstruct the true latent space up to an affine transformation.
+\justify To measure the consistency of the embeddings, we used the $R^2$ score of the linear regression (including an intercept) between the embeddings from different subjects (or sessions).
+Secondly, pi-VAE, which we benchmarked and improved (Extended Data Fig.~\ref{fig:CEBRAintroData}), demonstrated a theoretical guarantee that it can reconstruct the true latent space up to an affine transformation.
 To measure across runs, we measured the ${R^2}$ score of the linear regression between embeddings across 10 runs of the algorithms, yielding 90 comparisons.
 The runs were done with the same hyperparameters, model, and training setup.

 For the rat hippocampus data, the number of neurons recorded were different across subjects.
 The behavior setting was the same: the rats moved in a 1.6 meter long track, and for analysis the behavior data was binned into 100 bins with equal size for each direction (leftwards, rightwards).
 We computed averaged feature vectors for each bin by averaging all normalized \cebra\space embeddings for a given bin, and re-normalized the average to lie on the hypersphere.
-If a bin does not contain any sample, it was filled by samples from the two adjacent bins. \cebra \space was trained with latent dimension 3 (the minimum), and all other methods were trained with 2 latent dimensions.
-Note that $n+1$ dimension of \cebra \space is equivalent to $n$ dimension of other methods that we compared, since the feature space of \cebra \space is normalized.
+If a bin does not contain any sample, it was filled by samples from the two adjacent bins. \cebra \space was trained with latent dimension 3 (the minimum) such that it is constrained to lie only on a 2-sphere (making this ``3D'' space equivalent to 2D Euclidean space).
+All other methods were trained with 2 latent dimensions in Euclidean space.
+Note that $n+1$ dimensions of \cebra \space is equivalent to $n$ dimensions of other methods that we compared, since the feature space of \cebra \space is normalized (i.e., the feature vectors are normalized to have unit length).

 For Allen visual data where the number of behavioral data points are the same across different sessions (i.e., fixed length of video stimuli), we directly computed the $R^2$ score of linear regression between embeddings from different sessions and the modalities.
-We surveyed 3, 4, 8, 32, 64, 128 latent dimension with \cebra.
+We surveyed 3, 4, 8, 32, 64, 128 latent dimensions with \cebra.

+To compare the consistency of embeddings between or within the areas we considered, we computed intra-area and inter-area consistency within the same recording modality (2P or NP).
+Within the same modality, we sampled 400 neurons from each area.
+We trained one CEBRA model per area, and computed the linear consistency between all pairs of embeddings.
+For the intra-area comparison, we sampled an additional 400 disjoint neurons.
+For each area, we trained two CEBRA models on these two sets of neurons, and computed their linear consistency.
+We repeated this process three times.